top of page

 FITTING STATION

 Car Seat Fitting Stations are specific locations where parents and other caregivers can receive education and training from certified Child Passenger Safety (CPS) Technicians on how to properly install and use their child safety seat.
+The goal is to increase correct installation and proper use of child safety seats.
+Contact a Car Seat Fitting Station to have your car seat checked.

 CAR SEAT PROGRAM